-435. Duty to provide health monitoring
+435-Duty to provide health monitoring

-- (1) A person conducting a business or undertaking must ensure that health monitoring is provided, in accordance with regulation 436, to a worker carrying out work for the business or undertaking if the worker is - (a) carrying out licensed asbestos removal work at a workplace and is at risk of exposure to asbestos when carrying out the work; or - (b) is carrying out other ongoing asbestos removal work or asbestos-related work and is at risk of exposure to asbestos when carrying out the work.
+- (1) A person conducting a business or undertaking must ensure that health monitoring is provided, in accordance with regulation 436, to a worker carrying out work for the business or undertaking if the worker is- - (a) carrying out licensed asbestos removal work at a workplace and is at risk of exposure to asbestos when carrying out the work; or - (b) is carrying out other ongoing asbestos removal work or asbestos-related work and is at risk of exposure to asbestos when carrying out the work.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) For the purposes of subregulation (1)(a), the person must ensure that the health monitoring of the worker commences before the worker carries out licensed asbestos removal work. - (3) The person must ensure that the worker is informed of any health monitoring requirements before the worker carries out any work that may expose the worker to asbestos.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) For the purposes of subregulation (1)(a), the person must ensure that the health monitoring of the worker commences before the worker carries out licensed asbestos removal work.

+(3) The person must ensure that the worker is informed of any health monitoring requirements before the worker carries out any work that may expose the worker to asbestos.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.

-436. Duty to ensure that appropriate health monitoring is provided unless another type of health monitoring is recommended by a registered medical practitioner.
+436-Duty to ensure that appropriate health monitoring is provided unless another type of health monitoring is recommended by a registered medical practitioner.

-A person conducting a business or undertaking must ensure that the health monitoring of a worker referred to in regulation 435 includes -
+A person conducting a business or undertaking must ensure that the health monitoring of a worker referred to in regulation 435 includes-

-- (a) consideration of - (i) the worker's demographic, medical and occupational history; and - (ii) records of the worker's personal exposure; and - (b) a physical examination of the worker -
+- (a) consideration of- - (i) the worker's demographic, medical and occupational history; and - (ii) records of the worker's personal exposure; and - (b) a physical examination of the worker,

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.

-437. Duty to ensure health monitoring is supervised by registered medical practitioner with relevant experience
+437-Duty to ensure health monitoring is supervised by registered medical practitioner with relevant experience